Appendix 6: CQL In 20 Minutes

 -- nullable_int_expression is known to be not null in this context

-set x := nullable_int_expr;
+x := nullable_int_expr;

 end if;

-* 5. Tables, Views, Indices, Triggers
+6. Tables, Views, Indices, Triggers

--- schema, it does not actually create it; the schema is assumed to
+Most forms of data definition language DDL are supported.
+“Loose” DDL (outside of any procedure) simply declares schema, it does not actually create it; the schema is assumed to exist as you specified.

-create table T1(
+create table sample_table(

 id integer primary key,